mpv-player/mpv/DOCS/man/options.rst

     - Setting ``--demuxer-cache-wait`` may be useful to cache the entire file into the demuxer cache.
-Set ``--demuxer-max-bytes`` to a large size to make sure it can read the entire cache; ``--demuxer-max-back-bytes`` should also be set to a large size to prevent that tries to trim the cache.
+Set ``--demuxer-max-bytes`` to a large size to make sure it can read the entire cache; ``--demuxer-max-back-bytes`` should also be set to a large size to prevent it from trimming the cache.

     - If audio artifacts are audible, even though the AO does not underrun, increasing ``--audio-backward-overlap`` might help in some cases.